-Theorem 5.2.1 (Zilber) Assume full CIT and SchC.
+Theorem 5.2.1 (Zilber) Assume full CIT and Schanuel's Conjecture.
 The first order theory of the complex numbers with raising to all real powers allows quantifier elimination in an appropriate language and is superstable.

 5.3 Pseudo-exponentiation